csk1012/AustinCrimeAnalysis/README.md

 The most important categorical value 'primary_type' is redundant, we change this to have 7 primary types of crime [Rape, Theft, Robbery, Assault, Burglary, Murder, Homicide]
 For further preprocessing we use notebooks and find that location value is missing for more than half of the entries.
 By using python's inbuilt geopy package.
 # Data Pre-processing
-All data was preprocessed using BigQuery the statements used have been uploaded as bqs.docx in the repository.<br/>
+All data was preprocessed using BigQuery the statements used have been uploaded as  bqs.pdf in the repository.<br/>
 # ML
 Logistic Regression - Logistic regression is the best analysis to use when the dependent variable is binary.
 It is used to describe data and to explain the relationship between one dependent binary variable and other variables.
 For our data we use BigQuery ML to do logistic regreesion to predict the probability that a  case will be solved.